michael-rodriguez22/whether-the-feather-falls-or-flies/README.md

     - save searched cities to local storage
         > make searched cities clickable to display that cities weather information
         > add button(s) to clear search history and/or clear individual cities from search history?
+    - display cities to page
+        > should display when a city is searched or when a city from the search history is clicked on